About Ferinject

 After treatment

-Some women feel a little tired and their urine will be a darker colour the next day.
+Some women will feel a little tired and their urine will be a darker colour the next day.

 Most women notice that the symptoms of low iron levels such as tiredness, shortness of breath and dizziness get better within a few days.